FelipeURJC/recsys/README.md

 # recsys
-Lecture materials for "recommender systems" @ http://www.masterdatascience.es
+Lecture materials for "recommender systems" @ http://www.masterdatascience.es.
+In this lecture, we buil a recommender system from the scratch using different techniques.

+## Alternatives
+- You might want to try [surprise](http://surpriselib.com) or
-A recommender system is built from the scratch using different techniques.
-You might want to try [surprise](http://surpriselib.com) library as an alternative programming solution.
+- Take a look to this repo about [recommenders](A recommender system is built from the scratch using different techniques.)